 September 1475: Margaret of York, Dowager Queen of Portugal, having been overdue by almost an entire month, gives birth on the first to a daughter she names Maria.
 Margaret, always a strong woman, ends her churching early, and is able to greet her brothers at the end of the month.
 They visit Portugal where they are warmly received by Margaret.
 Edward is amazed by his sister’s strength at ruling, and he dotes on his namesake nephew, and his other nieces and nephew.
 Edward and Ferdinand go hunting together and seem friendly.
 Both Margaret and Edward are incredibly happy to reunite with their brother and the three spend hours talking over their shared interests: books, the outdoors, and religion.
 The treaty between England and Portugal is once again reaffirmed.

 October 1475: Edward IV and Richard of Gloucester arrive in Brittany to meet their nephew.
 Jean and his siblings (Elizabeth and Arthur), have never met their uncles but treat them with kindness.
-Edward and Richard visit Elizabeth of York’s grave as well.
+Edward and Richard visit Elizabeth of York in her comfortable retirement.
 Young Elizabeth, a sweet and kindly child, takes a particular shine to the English and an engagement between her and her cousin, the Duke of York, is arranged.
 Young Arthur is a quiet and reserved child, while Jean takes the exact personality of a younger Edward, which could cause problems in the future.
 Whatever the matter, Edward departs Brittany in a good mood, brave enough to see his last sibling: Anne of York.

 November 1475: The last York brothers arrive at the Burgundian court.
 To their surprise, it’s chaos.
 Charles “the Bold” has died, having hit his head after tripping during a tennis match.
 Anne was able to have a relatively smooth transition to regent.
 The new Duke is Philippe, Anne and Charles’ eldest son.
 Anne is friendly, and even requests that, once the regency in over, she may visit England to spend some time with their mother and her eldest daughter.
 But she can’t keep food down, and is terribly exhausted.
 After almost five years of separation, Charles and Anne finally rekindled their relationship.
 Now she’s carrying the last remnant of their marriage.
 Edward tells Anne that she’s welcome to come to England whenever she wishes, and that he forgives her.